 Winter (late January): The Work of Ecopsychology

 The final meeting takes place in winter, completing the circle of the seasons.
-With ice on the lake (bring your skates), we will turn to the topic of ecopsychology’s work in the larger world.
+With ice on the lake, we will turn to the topic of ecopsychology’s work in the larger world.
 Winter requires true adults committed to getting their people through the cold, hard times.
 How can ecopsychology be adequate to these times?
 How can it be mature and honest enough as a field to play a role—perhaps a crucial one—in the transformation of society?
 For a radical ecopsychology, it is not enough to be a form of therapy.
 Ecopsychology must be therapeutic, yes, but not in the individualistic manner that fits too easily within the anti-ecological patterns of our culture, themselves tied up with a long history of oppressive social relations.
 So ecopsychology must be political, concerned with what poet William Stafford called “the parade of our mutual life,” with processes of uncolonization, place-making, building ethical economies, autonomous social relations, and so on.
-Such politics must, moreover, take a specifically ecopsychological form, incorporating the therapeutics, earthy soulfulness, and ecological sensibility that are essential to the field.
+Such politics must, moreover, take a specifically ecopsychological form, incorporating the earthy soulfulness and ecological sensibility that are essential to the field.
 By carefully holding the tensions among the terrains of psyche, society, and nature, we will imagine new modes of creative social engagement.

-* With a nod to Steven Foster and Meredith Little, whose 4-Shields Teaching has inspired this structure.
+* With a nod to Steven Foster and Meredith Little, whose four season circle-teaching has inspired this structure.

 What to Expect

-Prior to each session, you will be required to complete a number of readings (4 or 5 articles/chapters) and specific exercises related to the upcoming session.
-The exercises will vary from written reflections to outdoor practices to personal experiments.
+Prior to each session, you will be required to complete a number of readings (6 - 8 articles/chapters), videos, and specific exercises related to the upcoming session.
+The exercises will vary from written reflections to outdoor practices to a bit of research of interest.
 The amount of time you spend on these will be largely up to you.
 I also suggest you keep a reflection journal on the readings and exercises.

 The schedule for each weekend will vary depending on the season, but in general it will include intellectual/didactic and experiential activities, and solo and group exercises.
-The weekends will be full but there will also be time for reflection and informal learning with one another.
+The weekends will be full but there will also be some time for reflection and informal learning with one another.
 Maybe even some late nights around the fire circle or gazing at the stars.

-Because each person will have their own reasons for doing this training, I will work with you to tailor the experience to your individual goals or interests.
-This includes being available between sessions to help or mentor you along.
-If you are a student and wish to do the training for credit then I am happy to play a course director role (assuming that you can arrange that).
+Because each person will have their own reasons for doing this training, I am happy to help tailor the experience to your individual goals or interests.
+This includes making some time between sessions to assist or mentor you along.
+If you are a student and wish to do the training for credit then I am willing to play a course director role (assuming that you can arrange that).
 Overall, you can expect me to give you the best support I can withinin the framework of the training in having a life-changing experience, whatever your life may look like.

 Cost and Registration

 The tuition for the year-long (4-session) training is $1,250 plus HST (13%).
 A deposit of half the amount, $706.25 ($625 + HST), holds you a spot.
 You then pay the balance ($706.25) prior to our first meeting in April.
 This fee does not include a copy of my book Radical Ecopsychology (2nd ed.), which you will need to pick up, nor any other books or resources you may need in order to fine-tune your particular learning path.